-Eight states as well as the District of Columbia have already instituted paid family and medical leave insurance, and it is under active consideration in several others.
-It will remain a priority for MFN.
+Ironically, the pandemic itself has spotlighted the need for this policy.
+Eight other states as well as the District of Columbia have already instituted paid family and medical leave insurance, and it is under consideration in several others.
+It will remain a key goal for MFN.

 In addition to monitoring federal welfare law, MFN should continue to closely monitor the impact of Maryland's Family Investment Program on children, families, and the child care delivery system.
 MFN should advocate for maximum child care funding using federal as well as additional state child care funding, as needed, to support the child care needs of low-income families across the state.
-Other policies and programs that promote the self-sufficiency of low-income families should be supported, including the refundable EIC.
+Other policies and programs that promote the selfsufficiency of low-income families should be supported, including the refundable EIC.
 MFN should also organize support for the protection and funding of the federal EIC program.
 MFN and its allies, such as the Maryland CASH Campaign, should provide information to low-income families about the refundable state EIC and advocate its continued expansion.
 MFN should monitor the implementation of regulations pertaining to parental leave benefits for state employees.
 MFN should continue to steer the Time to Care coalition and champion paid family and medical leave.